myaomeow/myaomeow.github.io/_pages/computing-systems/bitwise-operations.md

 Lines ```16```-```19``` will investigate the sizes of ```s<<1```, ```m<<1```, and ```l<<1```.
 Because all of ```s```, ```m```, and ```l``` have the issue of signed integer overflow, **they will all be scaled up to the size of ```int32_t``` (32 bits).
 Note that while this resolves the issue for ```s``` and ```m```, ```l``` was initially 32 bits, and would need 64 bits in order to return the correct value.
 In order to correct for this, we can cast ```l``` to a ```long``` first with 64 bits and then left shift the bits.
 This will allow ```(long)l<<1``` to be 64 bits instead of 32 bits.

 Finally, lines ```21```-```25``` confirm that we achieve the correct values for doubling either ```s```, ```m```, or ```l```.
 Note that for doubling ```l```, ```l<<1``` gives an incorrect result, while ```(long)<<1``` gives the correct result, as expected.

+Integer overflow also happens with unsigned integers in a similar way as above.

 > ## Additional Exercises